 Pulveriser/Mutagen Man is the only exception.
 His form resembles nothing, though why this happened is up to speculation.
 The most frequent suggestion is that, since he hadn't touched anything organic besides mutants, the mutagen had nothing to work with and just made him a blob.

-Anyone Can Die: Or in this case, anyone can get mutated, especially in Season 2, including Raphael's pet turtle Spike and April O'Neil's father.
+Anyone Can Die: Or in this case, anyone can get mutated, especially in Season 2, including Raphael's pet turtle Spike, April O'Neil's father, and Karai.

 There is one exception: April is half-Kraang, and thus immune..